Hwmdnf

 Coming out of the University of Washington, the study suggests an equitable division of household labor is less than ideal if you’re looking for a passionate relationship.

-“Households where husbands did 40 percent of female
+“Households where husbands did 40% of female

 housework reported almost one less sexual encounter a month.”